-As LPLD and the related conditions are ultra-rare, the chances of meeting others with the same restrictions is very unlikely.
+As Familial chylomicronaemia syndrome is ultra-rare, the chances of meeting others with the same restrictions is very unlikely.
 The manifestation of the condition can also vary between affected siblings making each experience of the condition unique.

-These meetings have identified a number of shared symptoms and experiences not captured or not widely acknowledged in the literature.
+Patient reported symptoms from meetings held by LPLD Alliance have identified a number of shared symptoms and experiences not captured or not widely acknowledged in the literature.

 ‘Post-prandial fatigue’: This occurs when triglyceride levels are high and is similar to the lethargy most people feel after a large meal, but is persistent.